The formula below shows you how your premium is calculated. Please refer to the table below for definitions of each component.

 Claims costs incurred $9,600 (Sarah's wages for 8 weeks)

-As a small employer, Rob does not pay any additional premium for his claims experience.
+As a small employer, Rob does not pay any additional premium for his claims experience, but will not be eligible for the Safe Employer Reward for three years from the next renewal.

 Are you an existing workers insurance policy holder?